Land-and-Livelihoods-Lab/learn_git/README.md

 This will ask the maintainer of the `learn_git` repository to merge your new branch with the main branch on Github.

+## Overview of general workflow

+When contributing to an existing remote repository hosted on Github, you should first clone the repository to your local computer.
+To do so, see the example at the top of the page.

+Once a repository has been cloned onto your system and you are ready to contribute to it, follow these steps:

+### Before starting any work

+#### 1. Check status by typing `git status`.

+This will tell you what branch is currently checked out on your computer and whether you have made any changes that have not yet been committed.
+If you have just cloned the repository or have been diligent about committing and pushing changes appropriately, you should see the phrase:

+    nothing to commit, working tree clean

+If you see something else, for example an untracked file that you have previously added or modified, you should either remove/revert the file (if it is not important) or `git add` the file and make a new commit.
+Note that making a new commit at this stage might require a special `git merge` later, especially if others have contributed to the repository since then (see below for details).

+#### 2. Fetch changes by typing `git fetch`.

+This will pull changes *from* Github to your computer, without overwriting your files.

+#### 3. View changes by typing `git diff master remotename`.

+Replace `remotename` with the name assigned to the Github repository.
+Typically, `git clone` will choose a name for you.
+If you do not know the name, type `git branch -a` to view it (`master` is the default name of your local repository).

+If the changes are acceptable, then:

+#### 4. Update your local repository by typing `git pull`.